Photo: Bryan Dearsley / LuxuryOntario

 ____________________

-Kim Kerr is a luxury lifestyle and travel writer and Co-Founder of Riley.
-She lives in Muskoka, Ontario, and enjoys beautiful scenery.
+Bryan Dearsley is a luxury lifestyle and travel writer and Co-Founder of Riley.
+He lives in Muskoka, Ontario, and enjoys beautiful scenery.